Nepal

 • United Nations Convention against Corruption (2004)

-EU-Nepal Bilateral Development Assistance
+EU-Nepal Bilateral Development Cooperation

 DG INTPA